-I'm an associate professor in the Dept. of Psychology here at Ithaca College, where I've been teaching since 1986.
-I currently teach courses in developmental psychology (including the Proseminar in Development for psychology majors and Introduction to Developmental Psychology for non-majors).
-I also teach Media Literacy & Popular Culture through the Dept. of Culture and Communication in the Division of Interdisciplinary & International Studies (DIIS).
+I'm a professor in the Dept. of Psychology here at Ithaca College, where I've been teaching since 1986.
+I currently teach courses in developmental psychology (including the Proseminar in Development for psychology majors and Introduction to Developmental Psychology for non-majors), and have a research team that studies media effects and the effectiveness of media literacy.
+I also teach Media Literacy & Popular Culture through the Dept. of Culture and Communication.

-I am the founder and executive director of Project Look Sharp, a media literacy initiative of DIIS that provides support, materials and training for the integration of media literacy across the curriculum in K-12 and post-secondary education.
-In that role, I help to write and edit many curriculum kits, lessons, and other educational materials, including the booklet "12 Basic Ways to Integrate Media Literacy and Critical Thinking into Any Curriculum" co-authored with Faith Rogow.
-I was a founding board member of the National Association for Media Literacy Education (formerly AMLA), and I lead media literacy workshops for educators across the country, including the Teaching & Learning Celebration sponsored by Channel Thirteen in New York City where I will be presenting on March 8.
+I am the founder and executive director of Project Look Sharp, a media literacy initiative of Humanities & Sciences that provides support, materials and training for the integration of media literacy across the curriculum in K-12 and post-secondary education.
+In that role, I help to write and edit many curriculum kits, lessons, and other educational materials, including the booklet "12 Basic Ways to Integrate Media Literacy and Critical Thinking into Any Curriculum."
+I am the co-author of The Teacher's Guide to Media Literacy: Critical Thinking in a Multimedia World (Corwin/Sage, 2012) with Faith Rogow, as well a number of articles about media literacy and media's influence on children.
+I was a founding board member of the National Association for Media Literacy Education, and I lead media literacy workshops for educators across the U.S. and most recently in Bhutan (see my blog about that trip.

-I've lived in Ithaca for more than 35 years, since I came to Cornell University as a freshman.
-I had the honor of working with Dr. John Condry at Cornell for my doctoral thesis.
-He and I established the Center for Research on the Effects of Television (CRETV) in 1983, including one of the largest archives of television content in the U.S.
+I've lived in Ithaca for more than 40 years, since I came to Cornell University as a freshman in 1972.
+I had the honor of working with Dr. John Condry at Cornell for my doctoral thesis on children's beliefs about Santa Claus and other fantasy characters.
+He and I established the Center for Research on the Effects of Television (CRETV) in 1983, and since his unexpected death in 1993 I have continued the CRETV lab with my undergraduate psychology students here at Ithaca College.
+The CRETV archive - with new samples recorded every 3 months - is one of the largest archives of television content in the U.S.